Know Yourself Know Your Money by Rachel Cruze

 • Secure — Open & Calm

-• Biggest challenges later in life
+• Biggest Challenges Later in Life:

-• Underestimating all it takes
+• Underestimating the effort and responsibility it takes

 • Unaware — Closed & Calm

-• Biggest challenges later in life
+• Biggest Challenges Later in Life:

-• Avoiding finances all together
+• Avoiding finances altogether due to discomfort

 Your Unique Money Tendencies